roryl/lucee-book/java_virtual_machine.md

 Download URLs change frequently so use this: [https://www.google.com/?\#q=jdk+download](https://www.google.com/?#q=jdk+download)

 #### Server Configuration

 There are several Tomcat configurations that must be implemented along with a simple script.
 This article only discusses Tomcat, the default servlet container shipped for a production Lucee installation.
+At the end of this article there is a sample setup script which will perform all of these tasks.

 ##### 1. Install the full Java Development Kit

 Be sure to install the full Java Development Kit for your installation.
 The JDK that ships with RedHat based distributions does not have the jstatd binary.
 For CentOS/RedHat, download the appropriate JDK rpm from Orcale and install it:

 ```
-#Unpack and install the JDK
+# Download and install the Java 8 SDK.
+The oracle site
+# requires a specific accept cookie to be set, so we mimic a browser
+wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u151-b12/e758a0de34e24606bca991d704f6dcbf/jdk-8u151-linux-x64.rpm"
-rpm -i /var/www/jdk-8u131-linux-x64.rpm
+rpm -i jdk-8u151-linux-x64.rpm
 ```

 For CentOS, the JDK will be installed to /usr/java/VERSION/, check the bin folder for the jstatd executable